Malcolm McLaren: Campaign to become Mayor of London

-An article in the New Statesman, published on 20 December 1999, titled "My Vision for London", included the "McLaren Manifesto", and there was speculation that McLaren might stand to be elected as Mayor of London, although ultimately he did not run.

-With funds sourced from Sony Music by the rock music entrepreneur Alan McGee, McLaren subsequently launched a campaign to stand as an independent candidate in the inaugural elections for the position of Mayor of London in May 2000.
+An article in the New Statesman, published on 20 December 1999, titled "My Vision for London", included the "McLaren Manifesto", prompting speculation that McLaren might stand to be elected as Mayor of London.
+With funds sourced from Sony Music by the rock music entrepreneur Alan McGee, McLaren subsequently launched a campaign to stand as an independent candidate in the inaugural elections for the position in May 2000.